 Medicine taken by mouth is the most common way to treat pain.
 Often 2 or more drugs are used together.
 Your doctor may start with drugs like acetaminophen (Tylenol®) or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin®).
 These drugs can be very helpful in treating bone pain.
 If these aren’t helping, you probably will be given an opioid (a pain medicine related to morphine).
 Commonly used opioids include codeine, hydrocodone, morphine, or oxycodone.
 Opioids are considered the best drugs for helping cancer patients control their pain.
 Sometimes an opioid is combined with acetaminophen or an NSAID in a single pill or capsule.

 You may worry about becoming addicted to opioids, but this is almost never a problem if the drug is being used as directed to treat cancer pain.
 Side effects such as drowsiness and constipation are likely, but are usually manageable.
 Constipation requires treatment with other drugs, and drowsiness usually gets better with time.
 Being free of pain can help you focus on what’s most important to you.
 These are just some of the reasons you shouldn’t hesitate to ask for pain medicines.

 If you are in pain and have been given prescription pain medicines, you should take them on a regular schedule as directed.
 It’s often easier to prevent pain than to treat it once it starts.
 Keep your cancer team informed about how the medicines are working, and whether you can get around and take care of yourself.
 If the medicines you are on are not working, your cancer team may need to try other medicines or other ways to control your pain.
-For more information on managing pain, please see our document, Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more information on managing pain, please see our document, Guide to Controlling Cancer Pain.